-trees brought from France flourished.
+The lands which the Acadians reclaimed from the sea and cultivated were fertile in the extreme.
+A description has come down to us of what was doubtless a typical Acadian garden.
+In it were quantities of 'very fine well-headed cabbages and of all other sorts of pot herbs and vegetables.'
+Apple and pear trees brought from France flourished.
 The peas were 'so covered with pods that it could only be believed by seeing.'
 The wheat was particularly good.
 We read of one piece of land where 'each grain had produced six or eight stems, and the smallest ear was half a foot in length, filled with grain.'
 The streams and rivers, too, teemed with fish.
 The noise of salmon sporting in the rivers sounded like the rush of a turbulent rapid, and a catch such as 'ten men could not haul to land 'was often made in a night.
-Pigeons were a plague, alighting in vast flocks in the newly planted gardens.
-If the economic progress of the country had been slow, the reason had lain, not in any poverty of natural resources, but in the scantiness of the population, the neglect of the home government, the incessant turmoil within, and the devastating raids of English enemies.
+Pigeons were a plague, alighting in vast flocks in the newly planted If the economic progress of the country had been slow, the reason had lain, not in any poverty of natural resources, but in the scantiness of the population, the neglect of the home government, the incessant turmoil within, and the devastating raids of English enemies.

-CHAPTER II

-THE BRITISH IN ACADIA

-ALMOST from the first England had advanced claims, slender though they were, to the ownership of Acadia.
-And very early, as we have seen, the colony had been subjected to

-the scourge of English attacks.